surma/surma.dev/content/things/portrait-mode.md

   </figcaption>
 </figure>

-The diagrams are not really good at visualizing it, but the shape of a lens will determine what a point light will look like when it’s out of focus.
-Pretty much all photography lenses are circular, which is why point lights turn into circles.
-The iris, however, is made of blades and is not _perfectly_ circular.
-The iris shown above is a 16-blade iris, which is rare.
-Most lenses I know have between 7 and 9 blades, and you can see the the not-quite-perfectly-circular iris affecting the look of light circles, for example in movies.
+The diagrams are not really good at visualizing it, but the _shape_ of a lens will determine what a point light will look like when it’s out of focus.
+We have been talking about bokeh circles because pretty much all photography lenses are circular.
+The iris, mostly, but not quite _perfectly_ circular.
+In movies you can sometimes tell that a lens’ iris was closed down a bit because the bokeh circles are slightly jagged.

 <figure>
   <img src="sherlock.jpg" loading="lazy" width="1280" height="719" style="max-width: 1280px">
   <figcaption> A screenshot from the pilot episode of BBC’s “Sherlock” (2010).
 The lights in the background are out of focus and their jagged outline lets us count the number of blades used for the iris of the lens. </figcaption>
 </figure>

-Lensbaby takse advantage of the fact that out-of-focus spot lights take the shape of the lens opening and allows you to put shapes inbetween the lens and sensor:
+Lensbaby lenses actively take advantage of the fact that out-of-focus spot lights take the shape of the lens opening and allows you to put shape plates inbetween the lens and sensor:

 <figure>
   <img src="#lensbaby.jpg" loading="lazy" width="1280" height="219" style="max-width: 1280px">